nrwade0/Fun/README.md

 # Repository for programming projects made for fun.

-Files are unrelated
+Files are generally unrelated

-Python 3.7
+- Python 3.7
-MATLAB r2018a
+- MATLAB r2018a
-Java
+- Java
-FORTRAN 95
+- FORTRAN 95